steelbrain/motion/README.md

 ----

 <p align="center">
-  For questions and support please visit the <a href="https://flint-slack.herokuapp.com">Slack community</a> or <a href="http://stackoverflow.com/questions/tagged/flintjs">StackOverflow</a>.
-The Babel issue tracker is <strong>exclusively</strong> for bug reports and feature requests.
+  For questions and support please visit the <a href="https://flint-slack.herokuapp.com">Slack community</a>!
 </p>

 <p align="center">